Probing Interacting Dark Sectors with upcoming Post-Reionization and Galaxy Surveys: Datasets and Forecast Methodology

 For SKA galaxy clustering and 21-cm intensity mapping observations, $k_{\rm NL}(0)=0.2\,h\,{\rm Mpc}^{-1}$ was adopted.
 For SKA cosmic shear measurements multipole cuts were applied between $l_{\rm min}=5$ and a redshift-dependent maximum multipole given by $l_{\rm max}^{i}=k_{\rm NL}(z)\bar{r}_{\rm peak}^{i}$, where $k_{\rm NL}(0)=0.5\,h\,{\rm Mpc}^{-1}$.

 The second prescription adopted a more optimistic or realistic treatment of non-linear scales \citep{Sprenger:2018tdb}.
-In this case the analysis was extended up to $k_{\rm max}=10\,h\,{\rm Mpc}^{-1}$ for galaxy clustering and SKA 21-cm intensity mapping observations.
+In this case the analysis was extended up to $k_{\rm max}=10\,h\,{\rm Mpc}^{-1}$ for SKA galaxy clustering and 21-cm intensity mapping observations.
+For Euclid galaxy clustering, $k_{\rm max}$ was also taken to be $10\,h\,{\rm Mpc}^{-1}$.
 For SKA cosmic shear measurements $k_{\rm NL}(0)=2.0\,h\,{\rm Mpc}^{-1}$ was adopted, while for Euclid cosmic shear measurements, $k_{\rm NL}(0)=5.0\,h\,{\rm Mpc}^{-1}$ was adopted.
 Forecasts were performed for different combinations of these prescriptions.